 Memorandum of Understanding to transform mental health and wellness services to support community-led approaches to addressing social determinants of health.

 The Government of British Columbia collaborated with TCFNH members to enable a new provincial primary health care strategy to help bring care closer to home, particularly in rural and remote First Nations communities.

 The Office of the Provincial Health Officer (OPHO) and Office of the FNHA Chief Medical Officer (OCMO) released an update on seven core First Nations population health indicators.
 Access to reliable and timely population health data continues to be a barrier.
 Based on community consultation and engagement, the OCMO and OPHO agreed to expand the number of indicators from seven to 22 and strengthen data collection and governance to enable more accurate reporting.

 Guided by the Framework Agreement, TCFNH members and partners made significant progress during the reporting period, but acknowledge that more work needs to be done.
-An evaluation of the Framework Agreement is planned for release in early 2020 and will provide evidence-based information to help guide and influence TCFNH’s work over the next five years.
+An evaluation of the Framework Agreement was released in January 2020 and provides evidence-based information to help guide and influence TCFNH’s work over the next five years.
 The evaluation and associated reports can be found on the FNHA’s